GES

 Check prime, composite, perfect square, cube, odd, even, multiple, or digit-sum properties; the number that breaks the shared property is odd

-When the items are numbers and no obvious semantic category applies.
+Apply this when the items are numbers and no semantic category exists — test mathematical properties one by one.

 Letter Pattern Rule